excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 every culture and sub-culture experience the world in the same

 ways.
-We have to begin with the acknowldgement that each human
+We have to begin with the acknowledgement that each human

 individual lives in a private, experienctial world which is different